U.S. Government map of Greece.

 You should have no trouble finding lodging, and at a good rate, if you're there outside the high season as I recommended on the introductory page.
 The best time to visit is in late April through mid June, or from about the second week of September through the middle of October.

-Yeah, there's a hostel in Fira, but in May or September you can get a nice private room in a domatia for less than a bed at the hostel!
-Or at least that was the case when I was there.
+Yes, there is a hostel in Fira, but in May or September you can get a nice private room in a domatia for less than a bed at the hostel!
+Or at least that has been the case when I was there.

 The town of Fira on the cliffs above the caldera of the Greek island of Santorini.